4th Annual Sutter Creek Heritage Days

 Sutter Creek is known as the “Jewel of the Motherlode” because of the rich veins of gold that were discovered there.
 During the Gold Rush, thousands flocked there to make their fortune.
 Over $160 million dollars in gold ($5 Billion by current standards) was extracted from this region between 1851 and 1942.

-Self-Guided Tours: Maps will be available at all venues….pick one up and start having fun at any location!
+Self-Guided Tours: Maps will be available at all venues, as well as our booth in front of the auditorium.
+Be sure to pick one up and start your tour!

 “Seldom Told Tales of Sutter Creek”: Local Historian Frank Tortorich will do FREE walking tours on Sunday at 10 am and 3 pm, limited to the first 20 people.
 Frank will then do a FREE presentation at 1 pm, Sunday, at the Sutter Creek Theater, called “They Came by Sea“.

-Gold Panning at Minnie Provis Park: The earliest gold seekers worked the local creek and stream bed with simple gold pans.
-To celebrate those endeavors, at Minnie Provis Park there will be gold panning demonstrations and everything you need to try your hand at panning to see just how it was done.
+Gold Panning at Knight Foundry: The earliest gold seekers worked the local creek and stream bed with simple gold pans.
+To celebrate those endeavors, at Knight Foundry there will be free gold panning demonstrations and, for a small fee, everything you need to try your hand at panning to see just how it was done.
 Then stroll through Miners’ Bend Park, at the south end of town, and learn the history of the mines.
 The early mines of this area are featured on the interpretive signs of the park.

 Stage Coach Rides and the Sutter Creek Visitor Center Museum: Stop by 71A Main Street and see the old photos and historic relics.
-Then catch a free ride on an authentic stage coach, provided by “Doc” Wiser, from 12 – 3pm on Saturday and Sunday.
+Then catch a free ride on an authentic stagecoach, provided by “Doc” Wiser, from 12 – 3pm on Sunday.